Anti-join failure modes

 The Discretion Map (OSHA Severe Injury Reports).
 The published Path A controlled for NAICS-2 industry-mix per state, computed residual inspection rates, and aggregated to OSHA region.
 The 18-percentage-point R5/R6 spread is the residual after the most obvious confounder is controlled for.
 The companion Path B was cut as described above.

 The Two-Day List (EPA Lead-Safe RRP).
 Cohort: 661 enforcement actions against firms violating the RRP rule between FY2012–FY2021, against an EPA-published certification revocation list with 19 entries, 18 of them issued on two specific days in March 2013.
-Top of cohort: Home Depot ($20.75M, 2021), Sears ($400K, 2016), Logan Square Aluminum ($2.4M, 2021) — each verified as currently certified via EPA's public firm locator on the day of publication, with screenshots.
+Three large enforcement targets named: Home Depot ($20.75M, 2021), Sears ($400K, 2016), Logan Square Aluminum ($400K penalty + $2M compelled abatement, Jan 2023) — each verified as currently certified via EPA's public firm locator on the day of publication, with screenshots.

 The pattern across the survivors: multiple independent absence conditions; explicit control for the most likely confounder; named-by-name verification at the top of cohort before any prose.
 The survivors aren't smarter joins.
 They're joins that walked the verification stack the failed ones didn't.